xovox/RetroCRT/README.md

 # RetroCRT

 RetroCRT is a suite of tools designed to make [RetroPie](https://retropie.org.uk) gaming on CRTs easy and user friendly.
+This only covers video output, JAMMA controls will be a separate project to increase maintainability.

-Compared to every distro I've seen out there, one of the biggest advantages of using RetroCRT is that we're only updating configuration files line-by-line instead of overwriting everything.
+The biggest advantage RetroCRT has over other RetroPie CRT toolsets/distributions is we're only updating configuration files line-by-line, so updating RetroPie should *never* be an issue.
 This means that RetroCRT should be able to coexist with RetroPie and probably almost everything else you're running.

 # RetroCRT Emulator Support